 Customers who regularly travel abroad to countries like Australia and the USA may also wish to consider Three’s Feel At Home offer as an alternative.

-For customers on 4GEE and 4GEE Essential, the free subscription will last for 3 months.
-After the initial three months, you’ll need to pay £5/month for ongoing access to the BT Sport app, and a further £10/month if you’d like to continue subscribing to BT Sport.
+For customers on EE Essential, there’s a 3-month free trial available for the BT Sport app.
+After your initial three months, you’ll need to pay £5/month for ongoing access to the BT Sport app, and a further £10/month if you’d like to maintain casting capabilities.

 The BT Sport app allows you to watch BT Sport 1, BT Sport 2, BT Sport 3 and ESPN on your EE smartphone.
-You’ll be able to watch every match from the UEFA Champions League and UEFA Europa League as well as 42 games from the Premier League.
+You’ll be able to watch live games from the Barclays Premier League, UEFA Champions League and UEFA Europa League.
 There is also a range of other sporting action including Aviva Premiership Rugby, Moto GP, UFC and more.
-The subscription does not cover watching BT Sport on your TV.

 The subscription only covers you to watch BT Sport on your smartphone.
 You’ll need the £10/month Casting add-on to cover watching BT Sport on your television via an Apple TV or Google Chromecast.
 Customers with the casting add-on can watch BT Sport without using their data allowance.
 For more information, see the BT Sport FAQs on EE’s website.

-With the offer, you’ll be able to trade-in your handset after 12 months to upgrade to a newer version (for instance, you could replace your iPhone 7 with an iPhone 7s next year).
-There will not be any early termination fees.
-However, to upgrade, you’ll need to commit for another 24 months and your new plan must cost either the same or more each month.
+With the offer, you’ll be able to trade-in your handset after 12 months to upgrade to a newer version (for instance, you could replace your Galaxy S9 with a new Galaxy S10 this time next year).
+EE will waive any early termination fees but you’ll need to commit for another 24 months when upgrading your handset.
+Your new plan must also cost either the same or more each month.
 There may also be an upfront charge to get your new handset.

-If your old device is damaged when you trade it in, a charge of £100 will be made.
-There is also a charge of between £240 and £310 if you don’t have an old device to trade-in.
+If your old device is damaged when you trade it in, a charge of at least £100 will be made.
+There is also a charge of between £240 and £480 if you don’t have an old device to trade-in.

-Remember, it’s also possible to upgrade your handset at any time by buying an unlocked smartphone outside of your contract.
+Remember, it’s also possible to upgrade your handset at any time by purchasing an unlocked smartphone outside of your contract.